exakat/exakat-docs/Reference/Rules/Structures/DoubleObjectAssignation.rst

 Suggestions
 ___________

-* Split the double assignation to two distinct instantiations
+* Split the double assignation to two distinct instantiations.
-* Split the double assignation to two distinct lines
+* Split the double assignation to two distinct lines.